sage-home/sage-analysis/docs/source/user/analysing_sage.rst

 to compute lists of ``(x, y)`` coordinates that we will plot later.
 For example, the black hole bulge relationship will show a number of black hole masses and the corresponding bulge mass.
-The (maximum) number of data points shown on each plot can be set through the :py:attr:`~Model.sample_size` attribute.
+The (maximum) number of data points shown on each plot can be set through the :py:attr:`~sage_analysis.Model.sample_size` attribute.

 .. code-block:: python